Aaron Estrada: College career

 Estrada averaged 8.1 points, 2.5 rebounds, and 1.9 assists per game as a freshman.
 He earned MAAC Rookie of the Year honors.
 Estrada opted to transfer to Oregon after the season, choosing the Ducks over Creighton and Syracuse.
 As a sophomore, he averaged 3.1 points and 1.9 rebounds per game, shooting 42.3 percent from the field.
 Following the season, Estrada transferred to Hofstra.
 After arriving at Hofstra, he focused on losing weight and improving his three-point shooting.
 On February 5, 2022, Estrada scored a career-high 35 points in a 85–78 overtime win against James Madison.
 He was named Colonial Athletic Association's Player of the Year.
 He repeated as conference player of the year the following season after averaging 20.3 points per game (second in the CAA) while leading Hofstra to a share of the regular season championship.
 He led the 2022–23 Pride to a share of the regular season conference championship and advancement into the second round of the 2023 NIT, where Hofstra pulled off a first-round upset over regional #1-seed Rutgers, 88–86, in overtime.
 Estrada transferred to Alabama for his final season of eligibility and averaged 13.4 points, 5.4 rebounds and 4.6 assists per game.

 Professional career

 After going undrafted in the 2024 NBA draft, Estrada signed with the Detroit Pistons on October 7, 2024, but was waived on October 17.
 On October 29, he joined the Motor City Cruise.

 For the 2025–26 season, Estrada signed with Filou Oostende of the Belgian BNXT League and the Champions League.
+He then spent part of 2026 playing for Karditsa in the Greek Basketball League.
+On July 31, 2026, he signed with Boulazac in France's LNB Élite.